lassana/continuous-audiorecorder/README.md

 # Continuous audiorecorder

-Implementation of the missing feature in Android SDK: audio recorder with pause.
+Implementation of the missing feature in Android SDK: audio recorder with a pause.

 ## Import